 Close study of the shock fronts reveals that they are actually slightly broadened, or blurred, rather than being very sharp.
 This may be caused by turbulence in the hot gas.
 Assuming this is the case, the authors found a turbulent velocity – that is, the average speed of random motions of the gas – of about 160,000 miles per hour (258,000 kilometers per hour).
 This is consistent with the predictions of theoretical models and estimates based on X-ray observations of the hot gas in other groups and clusters.

-A paper describing these results was published in the June 1st, 2015 issue of The Astrophysical Journal and is available online.
+A paper describing these results was published in the June 1st, 2015 issue of The Astrophysical Journal.
 The first author is Scott Randall from the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge, MA and the co-authors are Paul Nulsen, Christine Jones, William Forman and Esra Bulbul from CfA; Tracey Clarke from the Naval Research Laboratory in Washington DC; Ralph Kraft from CfA; Elizabeth Blanton from Boston University in Boston, MA; Lawrence David from CfA; Norbert Werner from Stanford University in Stanford, CA; Ming Sun from University of Alabama in Huntsville, AL; Megan Donahue from Michigan State University in East Lansing, MI; Simona Giacintucci from University of Maryland in College Park, MD and Aurora Simionescu from the Japan Aerospace Exploration Agency in Kanagawa, Japan.

 NASA’s Marshall Space Flight Center in Huntsville, Alabama, manages the Chandra program for the agency’s Science Mission Directorate in Washington.
 The Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, controls Chandra’s science and flight operations.